jyrkioraskari/IFCtoLBD/README.md

 jpype.shutdownJVM()

 ```
-https://rdflib.readthedocs.io/en/stable/gettingstarted.html  can be used to access the created triples.

-More Python examples
+More Python examples and detailed description can be found
 [here ](/IFCtoLBD_Python/examples.md)

 ### Docker for the Open API interface